gitnotescyber/AzureVM/README.md

   - Run the playbook to launch the container.
   - Restrict access to the ELK VM.

-<details> <summary> <b> Click here to view the 13.1 Student Guide. </b> </summary>

 ---

-### 01. Project Overview

-The purpose of project week is to provide an opportunity to combine everything you've learned in order to create and deploy a live security solution.

-- This boot camp includes three projects in total.
-In the next two, you will expand on the work they started this week, developing a portfolio reflective of your increasingly sophisticated skill-set.

-This week, you will deploy an ELK monitoring stack within your virtual networks.
-This will allow you to monitor the performance of your web server that is running DVWA.

-- In particular, the ELK stack allows analysts to:

-  - Easily collect logs from multiple machines into a single database.

-  - Quickly execute complex searches, such as: _Find the 12 internal IP addresses that sent the most HTTP traffic to my gateway between 4 a.m. and 8 a.m. in April 2019._

-  - Build graphs, charts, and other visualizations from network data.

-At the end of the week, you will have a fully functional monitoring solution, live on the cloud.
-This will be a major achievement for a few reasons:

-- Deploying, configuring, and using an ELK stack is a common task for network engineers, SOC analysts, and other security professionals.
-Completing this project will be proof of your skills, which you can present to hiring managers.

-- The ELK stack is very commonly used in production.
-You will likely work for organizations that use either ELK or Splunk, which is covered later in the course.
-Experience with both is a great addition to a job application.

-- You can expand this network with additional machines on your own time to generate a lot of interesting log information.
-This sort of independent research is useful for learning, and hiring managers love to see it.

-The amount that you have learned in order to complete this project, including systems administration, configuration as code, virtualization, and cloud deployment, is substantial.

-Congratulations on having made it this far!

-#### Project Deliverables

-As you work through the project, you will develop the following "deliverables" that you can take to job interviews:

-- **Network diagram**: This document is an architecture diagram describing the topology of your network.

-- **Technical brief**: Answers to a series of questions explaining the important features of the suite, completed after deploying the stack.

-- **GitHub repository**: Instructions are provided in this week's homework as to how to set up a Github account.
-After completing the project, you will save your work to a database, called a Git repository, along with an in-depth description of the project.
-This will make it easy for you to redeploy your work in the future, as well as share it with others.

-You will also be prompted to talk about your projects as they pertain to specific cybersecurity domains.

-#### Today's Class

-The rest of today's class will proceed as follows:

-- Introduction to ELK: An overview of the technologies that make up the ELK stack and its capabilities.

-- Project Work: Working hands-on through the project steps to develop your networks.

-You can complete this project even if you don't have all four VMs set up.
-Missing VMs can be added after the project tasks are completed.

-### 02. Instructor Do: Introduction to ELK

 Before deploying an ELK Stack, let's cover what the stack can do and how it work.
 You should be familiar with ELK from previous units: